 The practice had some patients for whom they needed to make adjustments to enable them to receive treatment.
-These included level access through an alternative entrance and car parking for blue badge holders at the practice.
+These included an induction hearing loop, an accessible toilet with grab rails and an alarm.
+All treatment rooms were on the ground floor, with enough room to manoeuvre a wheelchair or a pushchair.

-Staff used text messaging and e-mails to remind patients they had an appointment.
+Staff used telephone calls the day before to remind patients they had an appointment.